hnryjmes/well-grounded-rubyist/README.md

 * Summary: The difference between Ruby (the language) and `ruby` (the Ruby interpreter) / The typography of Ruby variables / Basic Ruby operators and built-in constructs / Writing, storing, and running a Ruby program file / Keyboard input and screen output / Manipulating Ruby libraries with require and load / The anatomy of the Ruby installation / The command-line tools shipped with Ruby

-Chapter 2 - Objects, methods, and local variables
+Chapter 2 - Objects, methods, and local variables (pp. 34 - 60)

 * Objects and object orientation / Innate versus learned object capabilities / Method parameter, argument, and calling syntax / Local variable assignment and usage / Object references